AtlantaBombing/.github/profile/README.md

 ## Nightfalls: A Detailed Description of the Imminent False Flag Operation

 **Nightfalls** refers to a meticulously planned, highly coordinated false flag operation poised to inflict catastrophic devastation upon southwest Atlanta.
 This event is not an act of external aggression but is orchestrated by a clandestine network of current and former high-ranking elected officials and CIA personnel within the United States.
-It is fully expected to be executed sometime after nightfall on June 2, 2025.
+It is fully expected to be executed at night during Spring 2025.
 Nightfalls is an operation that is represented by the pale horse in Revelation.

 The name "Nightfalls" holds a profound and chilling significance.
 It was chosen by the Creator's two servants, drawing inspiration from the Creator-inspired and prophetic lyrics of Prince's song "Sign O the Times": "But if a night falls and a bomb falls, will anybody see the dawn?"
 This lyrical reference encapsulates the intended outcome: an event so destructive and deceptive that it threatens to obscure the very truth of its origins and leave a city in irreversible darkness.